Kabuliwala (2006 film)

 Kabuliwala (কাবুলিওয়ালা) is a drama film of 2006 directed by Kazi Hayat.
 It was based on "Kabuliwala", an 1892 short story written by Rabindranath Tagore.
 Kazi Hayat conducted the screenplay and dialogues.
 Faridur Reza Sagar and Ibn Hasan Khan jointly produced this film under the banner of Impress Telefilm Limited.
 Manna played the title role in this film as Rahmat.
 Dighi played the role of mini.
 Her real life parent Subrata Barua & Doyel, played the role of her father and mother in this film.
 It was the first time they acted together in a film.

 Kabuliwala was released on August 4, 2006.
 Dighi won the National Film Award as the best child artist for her role Mini.

 Storyline

 Rahmat Sheikh is a fruit seller from Kabul, Afghanistan.
 He comes to Bengal province to hawk his merchandise.
-He becomes a friend of little girl Mini.
-Mini was the daughter of a writer.
-To Rahmat, Mini resembles to his daughter.
+He becomes a friend of little girl, Mini, who was the daughter of a writer.
+To Rahmat, Mini resembles his daughter.
 He used to stay in a boarding house with some of his countrymen.

 Suddenly, Rahmat receives a letter from Kabul saying his daughter is sick.
-He plans to leave for Kabul soon, so he goes to Jayanta for the money he owed for some products he bought on credit.
+He plans to leave for Kabul soon, so he goes to Jayanta for the money he was owed for some products he bought on credit.
 Jayanta insults him and Rahmat stabs Jayanta as the situation goes out of control.

 Rahmat is truthful in the court and confesses.
 The judge is impressed with his honesty and gives him 10 years of rigorous imprisonment instead of a death sentence.